Why Does My Dog Howl?

 In the case of separation anxiety, the treatment protocol may include medication.
 "As a veterinarian, you're somewhat limited to the things you can do to lessen separation anxiety in the owner's absence.
 How do you tell a dog it's going to be OK?"
 Martin says.
 "If the dog is having a panic attack, that's when medicine is appropriate."

 How Can I Stop My Dog from Howling?

-If your dog’s howling is triggered by a siren, he’ll likely stop howling when the siren stops.
-But he’s also going to howl the next time an ambulance flies by.
-Unfortunately, you may help your dog learn unwanted behavior by sometimes reinforcing his howling with affection (“I love you, Maverick!) or a reprimand (“Knock it off!”).
+If your dog's howling is triggered by a siren, he'll likely stop howling when the siren stops.
+But he's also going to howl again the next time an ambulance flies by.

-Instead of using those approaches, calmly interrupt your howling dog’s behavior, Martin says.
-“Offer an alternative behavior by calling your dog to come and sit.
-Then reward him with a treat,” he says.
-“Reinforce that alternative behavior frequently instead of paying attention to your dog when he gets into mischief.”
+Instead of approaching your dog's howling by telling him to 'knock it off', calmly interrupt your howling dog's behavior, Martin says.
+"Offer an alternative behavior by calling your dog to come and sit.
+Then reward him with a treat," he says.
+"Reinforce that alternative behavior frequently instead of paying attention to your dog when he gets into mischief."

-Martin also recommends rewarding your dog when he’s quiet.
-“Catch him before he starts howling,” he says.
-With proper encouragement and the right rewards, Fido will be more likely to continue the good-dog behavior.
-Punishment is a bad idea because he won’t understand what he’s doing wrong—when it feels so right.
+Martin also recommends rewarding your dog when he's quiet.
+"Catch him before he starts howling," he says.
+With proper encouragement and the right rewards, your pup will be more likely to continue the desirable behavior.